-It’s the first Saturday of the month which means it’s time for another Six Degrees of Separation, hosted by Kate of Books are my Favourite and Best.
+It’s the first Saturday of the month – and of the year – which means it’s time for another Six Degrees of Separation, hosted by Kate of Books are my Favourite and Best.
 The idea is that Kate chooses a book to use as a starting point and then we have to link it to six other books of our choice to form a chain.
 A book doesn’t have to be connected to all of the others on the list – only to the one next to it in the chain.

-In June we’ll be starting with Sorrow and Bliss by Meg Mason.
+In February we’ll be starting with Trust by Hernan Diaz.